tareksalem/RobozaPress/README.md

 # Gotcha

-It's A Bookmarker Reader that reads the saved bookmarks from google chrome and analyze them, organize, and filter them
+It's A Bookmarker Reader that reads the saved bookmarks from google chrome and analyzes them, organizes, and filters them

 ![screen shot](/screenshot.png)